frostdev03/Arm-Robot-Inverse-Kinematics/README.md

-# Arm Robot with Inverse Kinematics
+# Arm Robot with Inverse Kinematics (5 DoF)

 This repository showcases a robotic arm project controlled by an ESP-32 microcontroller using Inverse Kinematics.
 The robotic arm is designed to perform precise movements, enabling tasks such as object manipulation in a defined workspace.
 It incorporates advanced algorithms for movement control and real-time adjustments.

 ## Features

+- **Manual Control:** For controling robot manually.
 - **Inverse Kinematics:** For precise control of the robot's arm positions.
 - **ESP-32 Integration:** Provides wireless connectivity and control.
 - **Object Detection:** Integration with cameras for identifying target objects.

 ## Hardware Requirements

-- ESP-32 microcontroller
+- ESP-32 Devkit V1 microcontroller
+- ESP-32 CAM Ai Thinker or any camera module
 - Servos and stepper motors
 - Power supply (suitable for servo operation)
-- Camera for object detection

 ## Software Requirements

 - Arduino IDE
-- Necessary Arduino libraries (see `libraries/` directory or source files)
+- Necessary Arduino libraries (see `libraries,txt` or source files)
-- Python (for simulations, if included)
+- Python

 ## Setup